 We will never forget (name of deceased) for (his/her) kindness and generosity toward so many people.

 (He/she) will always be in our hearts.

-When family members request that friends and associates make a donation to a certain charity instead of sending flowers, honour their wishes.
+When family members request that friends and associates make a donation to a certain charity instead of sending flowers, honor their wishes.
 Send the donation in the name of the deceased and follow-up with a note letting the family know what you have done.